 - Confirm that the product information is up to date with the current scientific knowledge including the conclusions of the assessments and recommendations made publicly available on the European medicines web-portal.

 It should be noted that the responsibility for the quality of the submitted documentation lies with the MAH and is crucial to the overall process.
-For queries relating to the presentation of the application, please contact the EMA at: firstname.lastname@example.org.
+For queries relating to the application, please contact the procedure manager responsible for the product.

 - Guideline on the processing of renewals in the centralised procedure (EMEA/CPMP/2990/00 Rev. 4)